-They acquire their beauty in various forms such as cylindrical, straight, or gnarly, making them unique and special.
+They acquire their beauty in various cylindrical, straight, or gnarly, making them unique and special.
 Depending on their source, that could be trunks, roots, or branches; their unusual shapes are, without doubt, natural wooden sculptures modeled by "divine aqueous hands."

 But, how is the driftwood petrified?
-By some forces of the environment such as winds, waves, water flows, among others.
+Some forces of the environment, such as winds, waves, and water flow, among others.
 The wood does not sink into the water entirely but floats over it, allowing contact with the surface, promoting the oxidation process by decaying slowly.
-The petrification process gives the wood a stunning color that could be an ash grey to a bleached white.
+The petrification process gives the wood a stunning color that could be ash grey or bleached white.

 The driftwood could come from complexes (such as mangrove trees) or softwoods.
 Still, the most recommendable for embellishing an aquarium that will sink immediately to its bottom are those that come from hardwoods.